Physical activity for life

 - Support and guidance to parents on how to be physically active at home with everyday items such as socks, newspapers and tea-towels.

-On Our Marks is kindly supported by Norman and Pam Murray, in memory of their sons, Niall and Andrew.
+The development and pilot of On Our Marks has been kindly supported by Norman and Pam Murray, in memory of their sons, Niall and Andrew.
+We are partnering with north Glasgow's local housing association, ng homes, to expand On Our Marks into schools across the area.

 Via a mobile phone app, families were able to feed back their child’s levels of physical activity after using On Our Marks activities - 139 responses identified the following: